Black Southerners: Revolutionary War

 Dunmore's Black soldiers aroused fear among some Patriots.
 The Ethiopian unit was used most frequently in the South, where the Black population was oppressed to the breaking point.
 As a response to expressions of fear posed by armed Black men, in December 1775, George Washington wrote a letter to Colonel Henry Lee III, stating that success in the war would come to whatever side could arm Black men the fastest; therefore, he suggested a policy to execute any of the slaves who would attempt to gain freedom by joining the British effort.
 Washington issued orders to the recruiters to reenlist the free Black men who had already served in the army; he worried that some of these soldiers might cross over to the British side.

-In 1776, the Continental Congress agreed with Washington and authorized the re-enlistment of free Black men who had already served.
-Patriots in South Carolina and Georgia resisted enlisting enslaved men as armed soldiers.
-African Americans from northern units were generally assigned to fight in southern battles.
-In some Southern states, southern Black enslaved men substituted for their masters in Patriot service.